 It’s one of the most common questions among new copywriters: what do I do if I don’t have writing samples to fill a copywriting portfolio?
 Believe it or not, this isn’t as big of a problem as you think.
 In fact, it’s a great opportunity to exercise your imagination and skills as a writer.

 Nearly anything can be turned into a copywriting sample if you get a little creative: a cover letter you wrote to help land your last job.
 A technical paper you wrote for a college class.
+A social media post that went viral.
 A funny Christmas card you penned for your family.

-It’s likely that you write things all the time, you just don’t think of them as writing samples.
+It’s likely that you write things all the time, you just don’t think of them as writing samples which you could add to a portfolio.
 Reframe your thinking and go back over what you’ve written in the last year or two.
 Taking a look through old emails and files on your computer is a great way to go about this.